-'''

-MyWebViewClient.java
+Unless required by applicable law or agreed to in writing, software

+distributed under the License is distributed on an "AS IS" BASIS,

+WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

+See the License for the specific language governing permissions and

+limitations under the License.

+/

 package org.jssec.android.webview.safebrowsing;

-import android.app.AlertDialog;

-import android.app.Dialog;

-import android.content.Context;

-import android.content.Intent;

 import android.webkit.SafeBrowsingResponse;

 import android.webkit.WebResourceRequest;

 import android.webkit.WebView;

 import android.webkit.WebViewClient;

 import android.widget.Toast;

 public class MyWebViewClient extends WebViewClient {

-// When Safe Browsing is enabled, accessing unsafe Web page will cause this callback to be
+// When Safe Browsing is enabled, accessing unsafe Web page will cause this

-\leftrightarrow invoked
+// callback to be invoked

 @Override

 public void onSafeBrowsingHit(WebView view, WebResourceRequest request,

 int threatType, SafeBrowsingResponse callback) {

 // Do not display warningpage, and return back to safe page

 callback.backToSafety(true);

-Toast.makeText(view.getContext(),

-"Because the visiting web page is suspecious to be a malware site, we
+Toast.makeText(view.getContext(), "Because the visiting web page is suspicious to be a

-\hookrightarroware returning back to the safe page.",

-Toast.LENGTH_LONG).show();
+}

 }

 '''